 If you are dissatisfied with the outcome of the stage 1 investigation, the complaints process will stop.
 Instead, the relevant executive team director will consider the complaint and decide if a review of the policy is required.

-A small number of people may persist unreasonably with their complaints or make complaints in order to make life difficult for Selwood Housing and Silcoa rather than to resolve a genuine grievance.
+A small number of people may persist unreasonably with their complaints or make complaints in order to make life difficult for Selwood Housing rather than to resolve a genuine grievance.
 If a member of staff believes that a complaint falls into within this category, they will discuss it with their manager, who in turn will raise the matter with their executive director.

 When a decision is made to treat a complaint as vexatious, the customer will be told in writing, why the decision has been made, what the restricted contact arrangements are and for how long these restrictions will remain in place.